lliuz/ARFlow/README.md

    ```

 > The default configuration uses the whole training set for training and validation.
 We strongly recommend you use the re-split sets as in our ablation studies.
 You can modify the config file by setting `train_subsplit` to 'train' and setting  `val_subsplit` to 'val'.

+#### KITTI dataset

+The pipeline is similar to Sintel, refer to [configs](./configs) for more details.

+> You can pre-train on KITTI raw data, and then fine-tuning on the multi-view extension, or directly train on the multi-view extension.
+The final results should be similar.

 ### Evaluation